Database Backup and Restore

 If the restore was accepted, a progress dialog box will display the restored files:

 __contents__.xml file to restore.
-As with the Admin
+For example:

 bin/backup.sh -u admin -p admin-pass -P backup-pass -r /var/backup/hd060501/db/__contents__.xml

 After a complete restore, your package repository will probably be out of sync.
 The dashboard will not show all the packages you had

 Unlinks all currently installed packages from the package manager without removing deployed data from the db.